-- 6.1.1 Development of open spaces should be in the beginning phase(s) of development to ensure residents in the Secondary Plan area have access to open space. - 6.1.2 Where open spaces coincide with the Secondary Plan area's drainage system, those open spaces should be developed at the same time as the drainage system. - 6.1.3 The phasing of development shall be consistent with the development analysis zones set out in Appendix A: Southwest Brandon Secondary Plan Traffic Impact Study.
-Phasing of the corresponding analysis zone shall include any necessary improvements within these networks constructed as part of the subdivision approval process.
+- 6.1.1 Development of open spaces should be in the beginning phase(s) of development to ensure residents in the Secondary Plan area have access to open space. - 6.1.2 Where open spaces coincide with the Secondary Plan area's drainage system, those open spaces should be developed at the same time as the drainage system. - 6.1.3 The phasing of transportation improvements shall be consistent with the transportation improvements analysis zones set out in Appendix A: Southwest Brandon Secondary Plan Traffic Impact Study.